PhD Thesis: Ghazal Tashakor: January 26, 2021, 18:00.

 - Balanceo Distribuido del Encaminamiento en Redes de Interconexión de Computadores Paralelos.
 Daniel Franco (2000) (Associate Professor, Universitat Autònoma de Barcelona, Spain)

 - Modelado y Simulación de Sistemas Paralelos.
 Remo Suppi (1996) (Associate Professor, Universitat Autònoma de Barcelona, Spain)

 - Políticas de Scheduling Estático para Sistemas Multiprocesador.
 Porfidio Hernández (1991) (Associate Professor, Universitat Autònoma de Barcelona, Spain)

 - Simulación de Arquitecturas Computacionales.
 M.A.
 Mayosky (1990) (Associate Professor, Universidad Nacional de La PLata, Researcher at LEICI, Argentina)

 - Sistemas Multiprocesador con Buses Múltiples.
 Dolores Rexachs (1988) (Associate Professor, Universitat Autònoma de Barcelona, Spain)

 - Adaptación de la Arquitectura en Tiempo de Ejecución.
 Joan Sorribes (1987) (Associate Professor, Universitat Autònoma de Barcelona, Spain)

 - Algoritmos de Selección en el Proceso de Adaptación de la Arquitectura en un Ordenador.
 Tomás Díez (1987).
-(Died in 2004)
+(RIP 2004)

 - Adaptación de la Arquitectura en Sistemas Microprogramables.
 Ana Ripoll (1980) (Professor, Universitat Autònoma de Barcelona, Spain)